izatop/mongot/README.md

 ### Configure

-You may need TypeScript 2+ and enable `experimentalDecorators`, `emitDecoratorMetadata` in your `tsconfig.json`.
+You may need TypeScript 2+ and should enable `experimentalDecorators`, `emitDecoratorMetadata` in your `tsconfig.json`.

 ### Collections